-Imperative: Twelve years ago, in reading through the results of our Senior Exit Surveys, which are gleaned through one on one conversations between individual teachers and late spring semester seniors, we discovered that we had a wide spread issues with student anxiety, sleep deprivation, right answer addiction and cheating.
+In reading through the results of our Senior Exit Surveys, which are gleaned through one-on-one conversations between individual teachers and late spring semester seniors, we discovered that we had widespread issues with student anxiety, sleep deprivation, right answer addiction, and cheating.
 While these concerns are not unique to our school here in the Silicon Valley, nor for that matter, in the independent school world at large, these stated realities fly directly in the face of the stated mission of our school.
-As a result, immediate action was called for.

-Action: We took a “Ready, Fire, Aim” approach to the problem – our first step on the long and complex road to tackle student anxiety, sleep deprivation, right answer addiction and cheating was to reach out to the Challenge Success program at Stanford University, which is fortuitously located right down the street from our school.
-With some basic guidelines in hand we undertook a comprehensive and sweeping range of reforms in an effort to address the issues our kids were facing.
+Woodside Priory started on the long and complex road to tackle student anxiety, sleep deprivation, right answer addiction, and cheating by reaching out to the Challenge Success program at Stanford University, which is fortuitously located right down the street from our school.
+With some basic guidelines in hand, we undertook a comprehensive and sweeping range of reforms in an effort to address the issues our kids were facing.
 Our work can be divided into three separate categories or themes: Structural Reforms, Holistic/Spiritual Reforms, and Pedagogical and Programmatic Reforms.

-Status: In the Spring of 2016, we applied for an EE Ford Grant to study the effects of our actions on Student Balance.
-We then formed a committee to dig into the work, focusing first on evaluating the effectiveness of our actions and then turning to progressing the work.
+In the Spring of 2016, we applied for an EE Ford Grant to study the effects of our actions on Student Balance.
+We then formed a committee to dig into the work, focusing first on evaluating the effectiveness of our actions and then turning to advance the work.

-This spring, we invited peer schools to a colloquium discussing common issues and goals in an effort to broaden the conversation on a Silicon Valley, indeed nation-wide, problem.
-We also participated in a couple of workshops at the NAIS Annual Conference – sharing our story and again, broadening the exploration of student balance with other Independent Schools as we strive to live our mission in real time and in real life.
+In the past, we have invited peer schools to a colloquium discussing common issues and goals in an effort to broaden the conversation on a Silicon Valley, indeed nation-wide, problem.
+We also participated in a couple of workshops at the National Association of Independent Schools (NAIS) Annual Conference – sharing our story and again, broadening the exploration of student balance with other Independent Schools as we strive to live our mission in real-time and in real life.

 We acknowledge that there is still room for growth as we honestly assess our student experience.
-Next year sees a change in our Advisory program and an increase in interdisciplinary classes.
-We are also exploring next steps as we look to define ‘meaningful’ in context of the Priory Way and search for deeper integration of our mission into the daily life of our students.
+Our Advisory program and increase in interdisciplinary classes highlight the progress we have made.
+We are also exploring the next steps as we look to define ‘meaningful’ in the context of the Priory Way and search for deeper integration of our mission into the daily life of our students.
 Our driving questions are “How much of a student’s life is Priory entitled to?” and “How can we help our students discover what balance and meaning look & feel like for them?”